flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-5/index.md

     _key: card-4-483157f9-d372-448e-bc4d-a18ee0676931
   - order: 4
     body: >-
-      > ‘We have branding opportunities right there.”
+      > "We have branding opportunities right there.”

       Jim Bridenstine, NASA administrator, on the possibilities of corporate